J-Ransom/sector_rotation_pro/README.md

 - Integrate robust forecasting and risk management workflows
 - Communicate results with high-impact, interactive visuals

-Originally developed by **Jake Ransom** for the Rabsamen Trust at the University of Arkansas, it is now a comprehensive, extensible dashboard for quick sector rotation research.
+Originally developed by **Jake Ransom** for the Rebsamen Trust at the University of Arkansas, it is now a comprehensive, extensible dashboard for quick sector rotation research.

 ---